MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reporting.md

 ## Performance report columns

-Reports contain [dimension](#dimension-columns) columns and [metric](#metric-columns) columns.
+Reports contain [dimension](#dimension-columns) columns and [measure](#measure-columns) columns (metrics).
 The metric data rolls up to the lowest-level dimension in the dimension hierarchy that you specify in your report request.

 The following is the hierarchy for Performance Report.